 Start your sentences with:

-- Content you have already mentioned, or
+- Content you have already mentioned (especially content you’ve mentioned in the preceding sentence), or

 - Content you haven’t already mentioned but are sure you reader will know.

 - The most important content in that sentence.